henryhasti/master_thesis/README.md

 # master_thesis
-Contains all code for master thesis, and any sub-repositories
+Contains all code for master thesis on ambisonic musical source separation.